cclib/cclib.github.io/_sources/data_notes.txt

 gbasis
 ------

 This attribute stores information about the Gaussian basis functions that were used in the calculation.
 The information is stored per atom using the same conventions as [http://pyquante.sf.net PyQuante].
-Specifically, ''gbasis'' is a list (per atom) of lists (per Gaussian basis function) of tuples of length 2 consisting of orbital type (e.g. 'S', 'P' or 'D') and a list (per contracted GTO) of tuples of size 2 consisting of the exponent and coefficient.
+Specifically, ``gbasis`` is a list (per atom) of lists (per Gaussian basis function) of tuples of length 2 consisting of orbital type (e.g. 'S', 'P' or 'D') and a list (per contracted GTO) of tuples of size 2 consisting of the exponent and coefficient.
 Confused?
-Well, here's ''gbasis'' for a molecule consisting of a single C atom with a STO-3G basis:
+Well, here's ``gbasis`` for a molecule consisting of a single C atom with a STO-3G basis:

+..

     [ # per atom
     [